XHZN-FM (Guanajuato)

-XEZN-AM 780/XHZN-FM 104.5 is a combo radio station in Celaya, Guanajuato, Mexico.
-It carries the national Exa FM format from MVS Radio.
+XHZN-FM 104.5/XEZN-AM 780 is a radio station in Celaya, Guanajuato, Mexico.
+It is owned by Promomedios and carries a Spanish oldies format known as LG La Grande.

 History

 Impulsora de Radiodifusión, S.A., received a concession for XEZN-AM on 780 kHz in 1974.
 The FM station was added in 1994, originally broadcasting on 99.3 but later moved.

 The concessionaire was Radio XHOZ-FM since 1996 until 2016, when it changed its name to FM Celaya.
 Impulsora de Radiodifusión owned XHOZ-FM in Querétaro until 2006.

+In June 2026, Exa FM moved to XHEOF-FM and XHZN adopted the brand used by XHELG-FM of León.